-As it turns out there are tons of differences between men’s and women’s backpacks.
-In this article I’m going to be helping you figure out exactly what to look for in your next women’s backpack purchase.
+There are quite a few differences between men’s and women’s backpacks.
+In this article I’m going to be helping you figure out exactly what to look for in your next women’s hiking backpack purchase.

 We’ll go over the basics and I’ll be sure to sprinkle in a few nuggets of pro tips for you along the way!

-We’ve also taken the time to round up a few of the top picks for the best women’s backpacks available today so that you can get started right away.
+We’ve also taken the time to round up a few of the top rated women’s backpacks available today so that you can get started right away.

-Quick Answer: The 7 Top Rated Backpacks For Women
+Quick Answer: The 7 Best Rated Hiking Backpacks For Women

 - Osprey Women’s Aura 65 AG Backpacks